kiboschool/tk-web-foundations/src/lessons/foundations/html-elements-and-attributes.md

 ## Practice: Use the basic elements

 > 👉🏿 Your turn!
 Use these tags to mark up the page.
-- Use this space to practice writing the basic elements.
-- Don't worry about the content of the page, it can just say "This is a heading" for the headings, and "this is a link" for the links.

 To complete this, try to include: